What is freezer burn, and how can you prevent it?

 Can you eat freezer-burned foods?

 You’re likely to notice a shift in flavor or texture that makes freezer-burned food less appealing.
 Storing food for shorter durations will help you avoid the altered texture and taste brought on by freezer burn.
-Learn more about how to defrost frozen foods, and find out the best refrigerator temperatures and freezer temperatures to avoid spoiling.
+Learn more about how to defrost frozen foods, how long meats should be kept frozen, and find out the best refrigerator temperatures and freezer temperatures to avoid spoiling.

 What does freezer burn look like?